 So far, Clusa and three contract farming companies have been providing a few tractors for ploughing, and there are a few tractors in the hands of associations.
-Of 5000 ha producing soya, only 1200 ha were tractor-prepared in the 2011/12 season.
-A serious expansion of soya production will require a hundred more tractors in Gurué district alone - along with mechanics and workshops.
+Of 5000 ha producing sova. only 1200 ha were tractor-prepared in the 2011/12 season.
+A serious expansion of soya production will require a hundred more tractors in Gúruè district alone - along with mechanics and workshops.
+There are still no service centres which sell inputs and pesticides, have extension officers, provide ploughing services and tractors repairs and parts.